MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming has been used to create artworks that have been displayed in galleries and even sold for thousands of dollars!
+Programmers have used the term "spaghetti code" to describe code that is difficult to read and understand, much like a plate of tangled spaghetti noodles.